dstodolny/expert-search-api/README.md

 # Expert Search API
+**This is the API for the Expert Search application.
+If you want to see the frontend application, go [here](http://github.com/dstodolny/expert-search.git)**

 Expert Search is a simple expert search tool that allows you to add and search for experts.
 The application meets the following specifications:

 - You enter a name and a personal website address and an expert is created.